Raymond Joseph

 Raymond Alcide Joseph (born August 31, 1931) is a Haitian diplomat, journalist, political activist and author.
 He was the Haitian ambassador to the United States from 2005 to 2010, and he resigned to be considered for candidacy in the 2010 Haitian presidential election.
-He is founder of the largest Haitian newspaper Haïti Observateur, based out of Brooklyn, New York, that circulates not only for the Haitian diaspora but in Haiti as well.
-He infamously ran an informant operation of sources surrounding, in, and out of the presidential palace in Haiti during the Duvalier authoritarian years, that leaked information for him to report, all while avoiding an attempt on his life.
+He is founder of the largest Haitian newspaper Haïti Observateur, based in Brooklyn, New York, that circulates not only for the Haitian diaspora but in Haiti as well.
+He ran an informant operation of sources surrounding, in, and out of the presidential palace in Haiti during the Duvalier authoritarian years, that leaked information for him to report, all while avoiding an attempt on his life.

 Early life and education

 Joseph was born on August 31, 1931, in San Pedro de Macorís, Dominican Republic and lived in a batey (a sugar cane worker's town), whose family was originally from Les Cayes, Haiti.
 He is also a second cousin to the singer and rapper Wyclef Jean from his mother's side.

 Raymond Joseph spent his early years surrounded by Christian missionaries.
 At birth, Joseph was refused Dominican Republic citizenship in several attempts.
 Following the genocide of over 10,000 Haitians at the border due to the Parsley Massacre imposed by dictator Rafael Trujillo, his father moved him and his brother back to Haiti, where Haitian citizenship was acquired.
 By age 10, in addition to Spanish, he was fluent in his native Haitian Creole, French, and English.

 In 1954, he volunteered as an interpreter for a Baptist preacher, who assisted him in coming to the United States.
 Joseph enrolled in the Pastor's Course at Moody Bible Institute in Chicago, Illinois, in 1954.
 He was especially interested to study Ancient Greek and Hebrew so that he could make the first translation of the Bible for the Haitian people.
 In 1960, his translation of the New Testament and Psalms into Haitian Creole were published under the auspices of the American Bible Society.

 In 1957, the dictator François "Papa Doc" Duvalier was elected President of Haiti, and Joseph became increasingly uncomfortable with the government.
 Joseph returned to the United States in 1961 and enrolled in the University of Chicago where he earned an MA in Social Anthropology in 1963.